shinsteve/udacity-carnd-behavioralcloning-p3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-I recorded the below 3 types of driving for a several laps each.
+I recorded the below 3 types of driving for a couple of laps each.

 1. Center lane driving as nomarl case
 1. Zig-Zag driving as recovery driving from one side back to center
-1. The above driving in opposite direction of the track for the generalization in learning
+1. The above drivings in opposite direction of the track for the generalization in learning

 I used the below 2 simulators for different purpose described below.